AIO1/ECSPrimengTable/README.md

 - **Variant**: The default is a normal button, but you can also have buttons that are text or outlined.
 - **Color**: The button color.
 - **Style**: Additional styles to add to the button.
-- **Condition**: Allows disabling the button if a specific condition is not met.
+- **Enabled condition**: Allows disabling the button if a specific condition is not met.
 - **Hide if condition not met**: By default if a specified condition is not met, the button will be disabled, but you can also hide it completely instead.
 - **Action**: The function or operation to execute when the button is clicked.
 - **Tooltip**: The text to be displayed when hovering the button.